Peanut Butter Banana Overnight Oatmeal

 How to Make Overnight Oats

 After lots of experimenting, I have found what I consider to be the perfect combination for making overnight oats that are thick, creamy, and delicious.
-For a single serving, start with 1/2 cup of old fashioned oats, 1/2 cup milk of your choice, and 2 teaspoons chia seeds.
-The chia seeds add a thickness that makes the oats really delicious plus they are packed with nutritional benefits.
+For a single serving, start with 1/2 cup of old-fashioned oats, 1/2 cup milk of your choice (I used almond milk), and 2 teaspoons chia seeds.
+The chia seeds add a thickness that makes the oats really delicious, plus they are packed with nutritional benefits.

 Now let's talk about ways to customize this recipe since you will definitely want to add some flavor to your oats.
-Always start by mixing any liquid or liquid-like ingredients (nut butter, yogurt, mashed fruit, vanilla extract, sweetener) together so that it combines and the flavor will be distributed throughout the oats.
+Always start by mixing any liquid or liquid-like ingredients (nut butter, yogurt, mashed fruit, vanilla extract, sweetener) together so that they combine and the flavor will be distributed throughout the oats.
 You can also add any spices during this step.

 Recipe Ideas and Variations

-• Use chocolate almond or soy milk to create a chocolate version of this recipe.
+• Milk type: Use chocolate almond or soy milk to create a chocolate version of this recipe.
 You could also use cocoa powder or add some chocolate chips.

-• Swap in a different nut butter for a slightly different flavor.
-It's delicious with almond butter, cashew butter, or sunflower butter and I even like it with tahini for a fancy option.
+• Nut butter: Swap in a different nut butter for a slightly different flavor.
+It's delicious with almond butter, cashew butter, or sunflower butter, and I even like it with tahini for a fancy option.

-• Finish the dish in the morning with some extra fresh fruit like berries, apples, pears, or dried fruit.
+• Add fruit: Finish the dish in the morning with some extra fresh fruit like berries, apples, pears, or dried fruit.

-• Add crunch and texture with some sliced or chopped nuts.
+• Texture: Add crunch with some sliced or chopped nuts.
 You could also add seeds, hemp hearts, or any other add-ins you like.

-• For a truly gluten free version, make sure to use certified gluten free oats.
+• Gluten-free: For a truly gluten-free version, make sure to use certified gluten-free oats.

-• For a thicker overnight oat mixture, add some extra chia seeds or use less milk.
-For a thinner, more porridge like consistency use a little extra milk.
+• Make it thicker: For a thicker overnight oat mixture, add some extra chia seeds or use less milk.
+For a thinner, more porridge-like consistency, use a little extra milk.

-Overnight oats will last for 4-5 days in the fridge but you need to be aware that some fruits may not last quite as long.
-Normally I find with bananas, I don't like to prep them more than 3 days in advance.
+Overnight oats will last for 4-5 days in the fridge, but you need to be aware that some fruits may not last quite as long.
+Normally, I find that with bananas, I don't like to prep them more than 3 days in advance.
 Berries sometimes also don't last as well in the fridge.
 You can always add the fruit right before serving.

 The Recipe